skywarth/annals-of-disco/linguistics/literacy/book.md

 ### Read Already

-(not including those who are already read in the past)
+> (not including those who were already read in the past)

+- Ben Hur: a tale of the Christ - Lewis Wallace
+	- Magnificent, marvelous.
+An incredible tale, slightly differs from the original movie in 1900s.

 ### Read Again

 - How to win friends & Influence people - Dale Carnegie

 ### Awaiting to be read
-- Ben Hur: a tale of the Christ - Lewis Wallace

 - Making it happen - John Harvey-Jones

 ### Hunting